Financial-Times/origami-website/_specification-v1/components.md

 ## Origami.json manifest

 All Origami components **must** contain an `origami.json` file at the top of the repository's directory structure.
 The [`origami.json` manifest specification](/spec/v1/manifest/) covers the contents of this file.
-In addition to the rules outlined in the manifest specification, Origami components **must** set the `type` property in the JSON to `"module"`.
+In addition to the rules outlined in the manifest specification, Origami components **must** set the `origamiType` property in the JSON to `"module"`.

 <aside>
-	The <code>type</code> of <code>"module"</code> is a hangover from when client-side Origami components were named "modules".
+	The <code>origamiType</code> of <code>"module"</code> is a hangover from when client-side Origami components were named "modules".
 It's likely to change in a later version of the spec.
 </aside>